Tom Morris (journalist): Nine Network

+In 2026, Morris joined the Seven Network’s AFL and cricket coverage.
+He will also host the network’s weekly Wednesday night program The Agenda Setters, alongside 7NEWS chief football reporter Mitch Cleary, Nick Riewoldt, and a rotating fourth panellist.

 Radio

 AFL

 He has also held roles with 3AW, SEN, News Corp and the St Kilda Football Club.

 In March 2023, Morris returned to the media hosting Sunday Crunchtime on radio station SEN with former Fox Footy colleague Sarah Olle.

 In May 2023, Morris broke the story that Richmond coach Damien Hardwick was to announce his resignation effective immediately.
 Morris received praise from his peers for the scoop.

 Cricket

 In 2024, Morris joined the SEN cricket team as host and commentator of their coverage of the 2024/2025 Australian summer of cricket.

 Controversies

-In 2019.
-Morris was branded a "Leech" by Fremantle forward Jesse Hogan.
+In 2019, Morris was branded a "Leech" by Fremantle forward Jesse Hogan.
 Hogan claimed that Morris used information while working at Melbourne to “get a leg up” in his career.
 Morris denied this on air.

 In 2022, Morris was confronted by Western Bulldogs coach Luke Beveridge in a post-game press conference after the season opener over a team selection story Morris reported.
 This was overshadowed the following day, when offensive comments about a female colleague by Morris were leaked.

 Furthermore, a second clip featuring homophobic and racist slurs made by Morris also emerged on social media and Morris was sacked by Fox Footy.
 Morris apologised unconditionally for his comments.

 After a year away from the public eye, Morris broke his silence on the Don't Shoot the Messenger podcast.